-Modelling evidence indicates that roadside NO2 is likely to be below the annual average limit value of 40 μgm-3 in most areas of Glasgow.
+Modelling evidence indicates that roadside NO2 is likely to be below the annual average limit value of 40 $\mu gm^{-3}$ in most areas of Glasgow.
 However, many of the roadside locations within the AQMAs are still likely to be above the NO2 annual average limit value in late 2019.
 The highest concentrations are likely to be found in the city centre AQMA in the vicinity of Central Station.
 At these locations, annual average NO2 concentrations of between 50 and 70 are possible.
 As other background sources account for up to 30% of NO2 at this and similar locations, traffic emissions contribute over 70% of the total concentration at these locations.
 This means that emission reductions of around 40 to 60% may be required on 2017 levels.
 Significant modifications to the vehicle fleet are required to reduce emissions.
-At some locations, the deep street canyons mean that changes in the vehicle fleet may not reduce emissions down in these areas.
+At some locations, the deep street canyons mean that changes in the vehicle fleet may not reduce emissions sufficiently to meet the NO2 limit value.
+Additional measures will be needed to bring emissions down in these areas.